wenyuzhao/wenyuzhao.github.io/_posts/2015-01-06-19-05-Master-Theorem.md

 ###How can I use Master Theroem?

-Master Theroem is used to simplify the formula of complexity.
+Master Theroem is used to calculate the formula of complexity.
 You just need to ignore lower order terms.

 There are three cases of Master Theroem: